 Featured: Americana Solid Wood Modular Loveseat

 Keep your wooden furniture away from direct sunlight or heat.
 The sun’s ultraviolet (UV) radiation has a detrimental effect on wood like it does on our skin.
-Sunlight has a bleaching effect and may dry wood and wood finishes and even glue out so carefully consider your furniture placement.
-Certain fine wood care products actually have UV protection, such as the ones by Guardsman, a leader in furniture care since 1915.
+Sunlight has a bleaching effect and may dry wood and wood finishes out.
+Even glue can be affected.
+So carefully consider your furniture placement.
+Certain fine wood care products actually have UV protection.

-The cardinal rule is to use coasters to prevent discoloration and cracking of the wood from heat as well as absorption of moisture.
+The cardinal rule is to use coasters to prevent discoloration and cracking of the wood from heat.
+As well as absorption of moisture.
 Think of them as necessary investments.
 Tablecloths are great, too.
-Wood expands when it absorbs moisture that is left behind and over time, prolonged exposure to humidity will lead to cracks.
+Wood expands when it absorbs moisture that is left behind.
+Over time, prolonged exposure to humidity will lead to cracks.

 You always hear about polishing your wood.
-Don’t use a silicone product- it can get in your wood and damage the finish, not to mention product buildup or a film left behind.
+Don’t use a silicone product- it can get in your wood and damage the finish.
+Not to mention product buildup or a film left behind.
 Don’t use polishes that contain waxes and abrasives either.
-If you use the right wood care products such as the ones by Guardsman to clean your wooden furniture, fine surface scratches can even be concealed.
-Your wooden furniture will shine beautifully again after and you can rest easy knowing that they are being protected by the product application.
+If you use the right wood care products to clean your wooden furniture, fine surface scratches can even be concealed.
+Your wooden furniture will shine beautifully again after.
+You can rest easy knowing that they are being protected by the product application.